Nepenthes malayensis

 Nepenthes malayensis (A.Amin, M.N.Faizal & Dome), or the striped Malayan montane pitcher plant, is a large species of carnivorous tropical pitcher plant native and endemic to eastern mountains of Peninsular Malaysia.
 The peristomes on both upper and lower pitchers are profusely adorned by reddish bands, or stripes, making the species rather attractive.
-It grows close to mountain summits around 800–1000 m above sea level in partially shaded areas, though some individuals have been seen striving in open areas.
+It grows close to mountain summits around 800–1,000 m above sea level in partially shaded areas, though some individuals have been seen growing in open areas.
 The species was first observed in 2018 and initially thought to be conspecific with N. sanguinea.
-Nepenthes malayensis formal description was published in late 2020 in Kew Bulletin and it is one of the latest three new Malayan species described in the same year (the other two was N. latiffiana and N. domei).
-These discoveries have made Peninsular Malaysia home to 15 species of Nepenthes and there are over 150 species of world's Nepenthes with the majority of these are from the Malay Archipelago.
+Nepenthes malayensis formal description was published in late 2020 in Kew Bulletin and it is one of the three Malayan species described in the same year (the other two was N. latiffiana and N. domei).

 Nepenthes malayensis is listed in the International Plant Names Index (PNI), and its taxonomic position gets briefly reviewed (and recognized as a distinct species) in Dionée 2021 – a French-language official publication by Association Francophone des Amateurs de Plantes Carnivores (a French carnivorous plant society).
-The species joins a batch of newly described Nepenthes higlighted in New Nepenthes (vol. 2), a work by Stewart McPherson, and also in Associazione Italiana Piante Carnivore Magazine (AIPC) 62.
+The species joins a batch of newly described Nepenthes highlighted in New Nepenthes (vol. 2), a work by Stewart McPherson, and also in Associazione Italiana Piante Carnivore Magazine (AIPC) 62.
 The rRNA-ITS DNA region of N. malayensis has been sequenced and deposited to National Center for Biotechnology Information (NCBI) database under the GenBank accession number MN347033.1.

+This species has not been brought into the cultivation and the locations of the local populations have never been disclosed.
+Nepenthes malayensis only inhabits montane forests which are within the protected areas under the jurisdiction of the State Forestry Department, thus removing the plants from its habitat is considered poaching and legal actions can be taken.
+Collection of this critically endangered N. malayensis, as well as unauthorised possession of the species, is an offence and unlawful.

-Discovery and taxonomy
+Discovery and Taxonomy

-Nepenthes malayensis was first sighted by two local natural photographers Dome Nikong and Mohamad Alias Shakri in 2018.
-Mr. Alias casually shared the sighting on his social media which later caught A. Asyraf's attention in early 2019 who has been leisurely collecting information on Nepenthes in Malaysian forests.
-A field research crews composed of Dr. Mohd Norfaizal Ghazalli (MARDI, plant taxonomist), Amin Asyraf Tamizi (MARDI, molecular biologist), Edward Entalai Besi (UPM, plant taxonomist) and Muhamad Ikhawanuddin Mat Esa (UPM, ethnobotanist), and together with the two photographers, was promptly lined-up to have a closer look on the original population.
-The new plant was also further appraised by Emeritus Professor Dato' Dr. Abdul Latiff Mohamad, a prominent national plant taxonomist from Univerisiti Kebangsaan Malaysia (UKM), through photographs and specimens.
-The species was then formally described by Amin Asyraf Tamizi, Mohd Norfaizal Ghazalli and Dome Nikong which was successfully published online in Kew Bulletin (vol. 75) on 20 December 2020.
+Nepenthes malayensis was first sighted by two local nature photographers Dome Nikong and Mohamad Alias Shakri in 2018.
+Alias casually shared the sighting on his social media which later caught A. A. Tamizi 's attention in the same year who has been collecting information on Nepenthes in Malaysian forests since 2013.
+A field research crews composed of Dr. Mohd Norfaizal Ghazalli (MARDI, plant taxonomist), Amin Asyraf Tamizi (MARDI, molecular biologist), Dr. Edward Entalai Besi (UPM, plant taxonomist) and Muhamad Ikhawanuddin Mat Esa (UPM, ethnobotanist), and together with the two photographers, was promptly lined-up to have a closer look on the original population.
+The new plant was also appraised by Emeritus Professor Dato' Dr. Abdul Latiff Mohamad, a prominent national plant taxonomist from Univerisiti Kebangsaan Malaysia (UKM), as a undescribed species through photographs and specimens.
+The species was then formally described by Amin Asyraf Tamizi, Mohd Norfaizal Ghazalli and Dome Nikong, which was published in Kew Bulletin (vol. 75) on 20 December 2020.